organicmaps/organicmaps/docs/COMMIT_MESSAGES.md

 8. Wrap the body to **72 characters** or so.
 9. Use the body to explain **what and why** vs. how.
-10. Link GitHub issues on the lasts lines:
+10. Link GitHub issues on the last lines:

     - [See tutorial](https://help.github.com/articles/closing-issues-via-commit-messages).